 A lot of general ramblings, maybe entertaining, or thought-provoking, or useful, or just a little weird.
 I moved from the US to Scotland to London chasing cancer down.
 I’ve since moved from London to Sweden.
 I’m trying to get my fiction out there.
 I like to experiment in the kitchen.
 I read.
 A lot.
-I’m dreadfully opinionated.
+I’m dreadfully opinionated, but also chronically busy.
 So we’ll see how this blogging thing goes.

 Who am I?

 I am a writer and scientist, and publish under the name T. J. Berg.
 I attended the 2004 Odyssey Writer’s Workshop, with the help of a Gandalf Grant.
 I received my PhD in 2010 from the Medical College of Wisconsin in Toxicology and Pharmacology and now work as a cancer researcher.
 I write fiction, attend science fiction conventions (and sometimes have some fun on panels), and am currently seeking an agent or publisher for my novel, Little Birds (synopsis below).
 I have only started one lab fire.